 In our first article, we looked at six compliance requirements that OSHA believes apply to most general industry employers.
 In this article, we’ll look at an additional nine compliance requirements that OSHA believes may apply at general industry employers in addition to the five identified in the earlier article.
-And in the third (and final article), we’ll draw your attention to five additional compliance considerations that OSHA notes.
+And in the third (and final article), we draw your attention to five additional general industry compliance considerations that OSHA notes.

 But for now, enjoy our overview below.

 OSHA Requirements That MAY Apply to Your Workplace

 In Step 2 of the OSHA Compliance Assistant Quick Start Guide, OSHA lists requirements that MAY apply at your general industry workplace.

 The requirements this section deals with include:

 OSHA also warns that this section, almost by definition, “is not comprehensive.”
 They continue, noting that “additional OSHA standards may apply to your workplace.”

 To be sure you’re addressing all standards, OSHA says to “be sure to review OSHA’s general industry standards (29 CFR 1910) for other requirements” and “in addition, section 5(a)(a) of the Occupational Safety and Health Act, known as the General Duty Clause, requires employees to provide their employees with a workplace that is free of recognized hazards likely to cause death or serious physical harm.”